 Welcome to the NanoΣky team

 Some of our contributions include the observation of skyrmion bubble states and topologically trivial states and predictions on the dynamics of skyrmionic configurations, the demonstration of the gigahertz eigenmode dynamics of skyrmion bubbles and their unexpectedly large inertia and the observation of nanoscale skyrmions at room temperature.
+We recently proposed a nanoscale room-temperature multilayer skyrmionic synapse for deep spiking neural networks.

 - Yuzhe Zang